As it’s the season of giving, join us and start a Reverse Advent Calendar. No one should have to go hungry this Christmas (or any other time!)

 Or, there are a number of hygiene banks sadly now open, who would happily accept toiletries and personal hygiene products.

 Maybe you’d love to give but things are so tight this year that you can’t make ends meet.

-Whether you’ve had a change in benefits and don’t have any money, or you’ve recently lost your job and are waiting for your benefits claim to kick in, or you’ve had a change in circumstances at home which has left you with a lot less money, you may not have enough cash to make it through.
+Whether you’ve had a change in benefits, or you’ve recently lost your job and are waiting for your benefits claim to kick in, or you’ve had a change in circumstances at home that has left you with a lot less money, you may not have enough cash to make it through.